Eyevinn/media-event-filter/README.md

 Make sure you have `git pull` set to rebase mode:

-`git config --global pull.rebase true`
+`git config pull.rebase true`

+Optionally, you can add the `--global` flag to the above command.

 To start working on a new feature: `git checkout <feature branch name>`.